cameronabrams/psfgen/5fuu/README.md

 ```
 $ mkdir 5fuu
 $ cd 5fuu
-$ $PSFGEN_BASEDIR/scripts/do_test.sh -pdb 5fuu [-psfgen_args [-seed #] [-mper-extend] [-man9 # [-man9 #...]]]
+$ $PSFGEN_BASEDIR/scripts/do_test.sh -pdb 5fuu [-stage] [-npe #] [-psfgen_args [-seed #] [-mper-extend] [-man9 # [-man9 #...]]]
 ```

+The optional `-stage` flag, if present, instructs the scripts to perform the solvated MD simulations in stages to avoid patch-grid errors arising from box shrinkage during volume equilibration.
+The `-npe` flag allows the user to specify the number of processing cores to use in the solvated MD simulation; 8 is the default.
 The optional `-psfgen_args` flag passes subsequent arguments to the mkpsf script.
 The optional `-seed` flag allows the user the specify the seed for the random-number generator.
 The optional `-mper-extend` flag, if present, instructs the script to model-in the MPER residues up to and including 682 as an alpha-helix.
-Each `-man9` flag, if present, allows the user to indicate which asparagine residues to model-build a man9 glycan onto; currently only residue 386 and 392 on gp120 is supported with this functionality.
+Each `-man9` flag, if present, allows the user to indicate which asparagine residues to model-build a man9 glycan onto; currently only residues 386 and 392 on gp120 are supported with this functionality.

 2017-2018, Cameron F Abrams